sureshHARDIYA/Front-end-Developer-Interview-Questions/README.md

   * ETag
   * X-Frame-Options
 * What are HTTP actions?
 List all HTTP actions that you know, and explain them.
+* What techniques do you use to increase availiability of your website?

 #### Coding Questions: